 Enabling Hotlink Protection

 Hotlinking is more common with sites that serve a lot of images, such as gallery sites.
 Hotlinking is a term that describes when another site directly links to images on your site, and is generally frowned upon and described as “bandwidth stealing.”
 You can enable hotlink protection in your cPanel, but be sure to include your addon/parked/sub-domains in the ‘allow’ list so that all your sites function properly.
 Please see our article on Enabling Hotlink Protection for more information.

-If your website is using a large amount of system resource it isn’t always an issue with the site or coding.
+If you have a high CPU usage website, keep in mind it isn’t always an issue with the site or coding.
 It’s not uncommon for popular websites to start out on a shared hosting platform and eventually outgrow it.

-If this is the case, typically our systems administrator’s will notify you of the plan you’ll need to upgrade to that will provide minimum platform requirements to meet your site’s resource usage.
+If this is the case, typically our systems administrators will notify you of the plan you’ll need to upgrade to, which will provide minimum platform requirements to support your website with high CPU usage.
 For more information please see our article on upgrading your hosting package in AMP.

 In most cases, when you choose to upgrade we will handle moving your account over to the VPS or Dedicated server, and most moves do not result in downtime for your site(s).